 Originally Slog-2 was designed for use on high end digital cinema cameras such as Sony’s F65 camera.
 These cameras have the ability to record using 10 bit data.
 A 10 bit recording can have up to around 1000 shades of grey from black to white.
 The A7s however uses 8 bit recording which only has a maximum of 235 shades from black to white.
 Normally 8 bit recording is perfectly OK as most transmission and display standards are also 8 bit.
 Shoot with an 8 bit camera and then display that image directly via an 8 bit system and nothing is lost.
 However when you start to grade and manipulate the image the difference between 8 bit and 10 bit becomes more significant.
 If you start to shift levels around, perhaps stretching out some parts of the image then the increased tonal resolution of a 10 bit recording helps maintain the very highest image quality.
 Photographers that have shot using both jpeg and raw will know how much more flexibility the 12 bit (or more) raw files have compared to the 8 bit jpeg’s.
 However they will also know that 8 bit jpeg’s can be also adjusted, provided you don’t need to make very large adjustments.

-Contrary to popular belief heavy grading 8 bit footage does not necessarily lead to banding in footage across smooth surfaces except in extreme cases.
+Contrary to popular belief heavy grading of 8 bit footage does not necessarily lead to banding in footage across smooth surfaces except in extreme cases.
 Banding is more commonly a result of compression artefacts such as macro blocking.
 This is especially common with very highly compressed codecs such as AVCHD.
-The 50Mbps XAVC-S codec used in the A7s is a very good codec, far superior to AVCHD and as a result compression artefacts are significantly reduced, so banding will be less of an issue than with other lower quality codecs.
-If your going to shoot using S-Log2, some grading will be necessary and as we only have 8 bit recordings we must take care to expose our material in such a way as to minimise how far we will need to push and pull the material.
+The 50Mbps XAVC-S codec used in the Sony Alpha cameras is a very good codec, far superior to AVCHD and as a result compression artefacts are significantly reduced, so banding will be less of an issue than with other lower quality codecs.
+If you’re going to shoot using S-Log2, some grading will be necessary and as we only have 8 bit recordings we must take care to expose our material in such a way as to minimise how far we will need to push and pull the material.

 Getting Your Exposure Right.